jinfanfrankhu/jinfanfrankhu.github.io/posttags.md

 </div>

 <script>
-// STEP 1: Generate posts data from Jekyll const posts = [
+// Generate posts data from Jekyll const posts = [
   {% for post in site.posts %}
     {